dequelabs/axe-api-team-public/.github/actions/set-date-closed-field-v1/README.md

 4. **DateClosed Field Update**: If the issue is closed and in the project, updates the `DateClosed` field with the close date in YYYY-MM-DD format
 5. **Re-closing**: If an issue is reopened and closed again, the `DateClosed` field is updated to reflect the latest close date

+**Note**: This action should be configured to only trigger when an issue is closed as completed, not when it's closed as "not planned" or other non-completion reasons.
+This can be achieved by configuring the workflow trigger appropriately.

 ## Setup Instructions

 ### Step 1: Create the DateClosed Custom Field